 I’d even suggest keeping it in a small container with a spoon or something to scoop it into your hand, rather than using a baby powder-like bottle.

-If baby has or gets a rash, I recommend putting it on top of a cloth safe diaper cream to help it stay on baby (remember, cornstarch isn’t water soluble) and dry things up a bit (this also worked wonders in my own experience).
+If your baby has or gets a rash, I recommend putting it on top of cloth-safe diaper cream to help it stay on your baby (remember, cornstarch isn’t water-soluble) and dry things up a bit (this also worked wonders in my own experience).

 Cornstarch is safe both for your baby and for your cloth diapers.

 In a nutshell, cornstarch is a natural, safe, and effective alternative to baby powder that helps prevent and heal diaper rashes caused by moisture, which is a common complaint when cloth diapering as cloth diapers don’t have the “stay dry” chemical magic that disposables do.

 If you’d like more information on the causes of diaper rash, how to treat it, and when to see a pediatrician, you can read my full pediatrician interview about diaper rash here.